Slides 📊

 Response Variables

 The response variable (also called the dependent variable) is what we measure to assess the effect of our treatments.
-This is the outcome we believe might be influenced by our factors.
+This is the outcome we believe might be influenced by the factors.

 Statistical Significance

-If the response has a more pronounced structure than you would expect by only random chance, we call the result statistically significant.
+If the response has a more pronounced structure than you would expect from only random chance, we call the result statistically significant.

 Example 💡: Crop Yield Study 🌾